informalsystems/quint/README.md

 basis of the [Temporal Logic of Actions][TLA] (TLA) with state-of-the-art static analysis and development tooling.

-This is how a typical Quint code looks:
+This is how typical Quint code looks:

 ```scala
   // `validateBalance` should only be called upon genesis state.